RECON: Reducing Causal Confusion with Human-Placed Markers: Simulation Experiments

 We start by evaluating our proposed algorithm in simulated tasks.
 Here we test whether robots can learn the desired tasks more accurately from expert demonstrations by leveraging task-relevant beacon information.

 \p{Environments} We evaluate our algorithm in three environments: \textit{Static 2D}, \textit{Robosuite}, and \textit{Dynamic 2D}.
-The \textit{Static 2D} environment consists of three objects placed on a line as shown in \fig{state}.
+The \textit{Static 2D} environment consists of three objects placed on a line as shown in \fig{state}-Left.
+In each instantiation of the task, the objects are shuffled and positioned randomly.
 The robot's goal is to reach and grasp the object in the center.
-In each instantiation of the task, the objects are shuffled and positioned randomly.
 The \textit{Robosuite} environment has two bins.
-The left bin contains four objects that are randomly positioned at the start of the task.
+The left bin contains four objects that are randomly positioned at the start of the task, as shown in \fig{state}-Right.
 The robot's goal is to pick up the right-most object and transfer it to the other bin.
-In both these environments the objects are static until grasped by the robot.
-In contrast, the objects in the \textit{Dynamic 2D} environment move around in a circle (see \fig{image}-Left).
+In both \textit{Static 2D} and \textit{Robosuite}, the objects are static until grasped by the robot.
+In contrast, the objects in the \textit{Dynamic 2D} environment move anticlockwise in a circle (see \fig{dynamic}).
 The robot's goal is to move away from the red object while disregarding the other objects.